 The sooner you start thinking about your retirement goals, the easier it will be to create income sources to meet your needs.
 If you’re still years away from retirement, it’s best to take advantage of your company’s 401(k) match, as it’s a good way to start saving.
-If you don’t have access to an employer-sponsored retirement account or you have extra money to invest, try to max out traditional or Roth IRA contributions.
+If you don’t have access to an employer-sponsored retirement account or you have extra money to invest, try to max out your traditional or Roth IRA contributions.
 No matter what stage of life you’re in, learning how to make a budget that fits with your lifestyle can pay off by lowering your expenses over time.

 If you’re approaching retirement with a shortfall and are at least 50 years of age, take advantage of catch-up contributions from the IRS, if you can.
 In 2021, you can contribute:

 - Up to $1,000 to your IRA